Phenomenology (philosophy)

 the subject is immersed in the experience

-our presentness in the world
+our presentness in the LIFEWORLD - the world we live in, the everyday

 embodied conception of the human subject